Telangana: Exam papers go missing from police station in Warangal

 A preliminary probe by the police revealed that both intermediate and secondary school certificates (SSC) question papers were kept in two different trunks separately since March.

 "Based on initial reports, question papers were kept in two different trunks, which were secured in the police station in Warangal went missing.
-As a replacement to these missing question papers, new sets are going to be used across the state." said Board's Secretary A Ashok said.
+As a replacement to these missing question papers, new sets are going to be used across the state," said Board's Secretary A Ashok.

 The police are examining the CCTV footages for further investigation.